Pepe Le Pew Silly Romance for All Kids

 Over a Thousand Voices

-Chuck Jones created Pepe Le Pew and brought in the talent man with over a thousand voices, Mel Blanc.
+Chuck Jones created Pepe Le Pew and brought in the talented man with over a thousand voices, Mel Blanc.
 Blanc provided the voice for Pepe and based his mannerisms on Charles Boyer's Pépé le Moko from Algiers (1938).
 Others have stated that Pepe was fashioned after Maurice Chevalier.
 I don't agree because only Boyer would pursue and pursue.
 Though, Chevalier would be stupid enough to think a cat as a skunk.

 With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says Pepe was based on himself.
 He declares he was very shy with girls, and Pepe clearly is a pursuer of girls.

 One thing is for sure, Pepe Lew Pew episodes are a delight for kids to watch.
 The stories are very innocent but funny.
+I hope you and your kids enjoy them as much as we have over the years.

 © 2012 Kenna McHugh